tracker code

 Portable Medical Grade Air Purifiers

 Our purifiers are the highest efficacy level of medical grade quality.
-These portable air purifier devices have been proven to be extremely effective at stopping Covid-19 infection in hospitals in Northern Europe and now, we have a sole distribution agreement to supply these potent infection intervention products in the UK.
+These portable air purifier devices have been proven to be extremely effective at stopping infection in hospitals in Northern Europe and now, we have a sole distribution agreement to supply these potent infection intervention products in the UK.

 Our portable air purification products are ideal for inside clinical and high-care spaces such as hospitals, GP surgeries, dental clinics and consulting rooms, as well as conventional spaces such as offices, meeting rooms, cafes, pubs, restaurants, changing areas, lobbies, etc. The PP-L devices will also purify air at an industrial rate such is the quality of the Scandinavian Engineering and a single device is capable of rapidly purifying the air in spaces up to 300 m2.

-Breathe Clean & Covid-Secure Air
+Breathe Clean Healthy Air

 All CE Marked, ISO 9001 and ISO 14001, as all our products.